-Cynara Lilly is a Director at RALLY specializing in communications, message development, political strategy, and public affairs.
+Cynara Lilly is a Principal at RALLY specializing in communications, message development, political strategy, and public affairs.

 Cynara oversees the strategy and leads teams for a variety of clients including Raise.me, the Washington Charter School Association, Green Dot Public Schools, among others.
 Most recently, her team created the Act Now for Washington Students campaign and led the effort to save public charter schools in Washington state in conjunction with the Washington Charter Schools Association and its coalition.
 In addition to her work directing teams in the political and environmental space, Cynara manages RALLY’s well-recognized education vertical.